Analysis: New blank-check firms arm up for Asian unicorn hunt

 Typically, they can acquire entities in as few as four to five months and have deadlines of up to two years to seek targets, failing which they return all money to the public shareholders.

 “Asian targets are mainly in Southeast Asia and in the tech sector.
-Southeast Asian companies have less IPO experience and therefore are more open to the SPAC option,” Peter Kuo, partner of buyout firm Canyon Bridge, told Reuters.
+Southeast Asian companies have less IPO experience and therefore are more open to the SPAC option,” Peter Kuo, CEO of SPAC PTK Acquisition Corp and partner at buyout firm Canyon Bridge, told Reuters.

-Canyon Bridge led the listing of a $115 million SPAC eyeing the U.S. tech sector, especially electric vehicle makers.
+Kuo said in his personal capacity that he led PTK’s $115 million listing eyeing the U.S. tech sector, especially electric vehicle makers.

 “Chinese companies tend to be more conservative about taking the SPAC route as they have a proven track record of raising money via an IPO,” Kuo said.